tmcgilchrist/battleship-ocaml/README.md

  - Create an empty board.
 (DONE)

  - Place a ship on the board.
-(Needs check on position and direction)
+(DONE)

  - Create a random board with the ships already placed.
+(DONE)

  - Make an attacking move, determining if it is a hit or a miss and updating the game state.
-(Needs check on position)
+(DONE)

- - Determine the current state of the game, finished (and who won), in play.
+ - Determine the current state of the game, finished (and who won), in play. (provide finished function for a board)

 TODO
 ----------

-  * Add direction to ship placement function
+  * Check attack position is valid (Uses List.Assoc.find with an option, if invalid position it returns None) (DONE)
+  * Make board sorted in print_board (DONE)
+  * Fix types exported in .mli (DONE)

+  * Attack returns updated board and result of attack (DONE)
-  * Remove _exn versions of functions so they return option types
+  * Remove _exn versions of functions so they return option types (Mostly).
+    _exn's left show where we expect to convert between chars in a know range and if theyre outside that range something is wrong internally.
   * Write a dumb agent to play game.
-  * Make ship placement function check ship will fit into board
-  * random_board implementation
-  * use phantom types to ensure different boards aren't used in the wrong place
+  * write test case for entire game, using opposition board and attack board